Buenos Aires Cricket & Rugby Club

-Buenos Aires Cricket & Rugby Club, sometimes known simply as Buenos Aires, is an Argentine sports club based in San Fernando, Buenos Aires.
+Buenos Aires Cricket & Rugby Club, sometimes known simply as Buenos Aires, is an Argentine amateur sports club headquartered in the Victoria district of San Fernando Partido in Buenos Aires Province.
 Having set its official date of foundation in 1831, the club claims to be the oldest club still in existence in Argentina, according to reports of a cricket match played by the club in Recoleta, Buenos Aires that year.

 A highlight of club's history was in 1951 when the Buenos Aires FC (established in 1886 as a rugby union club and founder member of the "River Plate Rugby Championship" (now the Argentine Rugby Union) merged to BACC, renaming "Buenos Aires Cricket & Rugby Club".
 Since then, rugby union has been the main sport of the institution.

 Rugby's senior squad participates in Top 12, the highest division of the URBA league system.
 The club also has a women's field hockey team that plays in the Torneo Metropolitano B (Second Division), organised by the Buenos Aires Hockey Association (AHBA), while the cricket squad competes in the Argentine Cricket Association tournaments.

 Football is also practised at the club but at children level only.